luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 **Testing:**

--   Foster sees their household conversation
+-   Foster sees their foster chat
 -   Last message and timestamp are correct
 -   Can click to open conversation
 -   Empty state if no conversation exists